sorohan/graph-builder/markdown/graph-builder.valuegraph.edgevalueconnectingendpoints.md

 # ValueGraph.edgeValueConnectingEndpoints method

-Returns the value of the edge that connects `endpoints` (in the order, if any, specified by `endpoints`<!-- -->), if one is present; otherwise, returns `Optional.empty()`<!-- -->.
+Returns the value of the edge that connects `endpoints` (in the order, if any, specified by `endpoints`<!-- -->), if one is present; otherwise, returns undefined.

-<p>If this graph is directed, the endpoints must be ordered.
+If this graph is directed, the endpoints must be ordered.

-throws IllegalArgumentException if either endpoint is not an element of this graph throws IllegalArgumentException if the endpoints are unordered and the graph is directed
+Throws if either endpoint is not an element of this graph.

+Throws if the endpoints are unordered and the graph is directed.

 **Signature:**
 ```javascript